-PSYC3064.
-Advanced developmental psychology (6 credits)

-PSYC3068.
-Advanced cognitive psychology (6 credits)

-Note: An Advanced Lab course is required for taking Thesis in Psychology.
+- PSYC3064.
+Advanced developmental psychology (6 credits) - PSYC3068.
+Advanced cognitive psychology (6 credits) - Note: An Advanced Lab course is required for taking Thesis in Psychology.
 You may be invited by the Department Head to take Thesis in Psychology in year 4 if you meet the criterion for taking this course.
-Please see "An Overview of Thesis in Psychology" on the Psychology Departmental web-page.

-d) Social Innovation and Global Citizenship (24 credits)
+Please see "An Overview of Thesis in Psychology" on the Psychology Departmental web-page. - d) Social Innovation and Global Citizenship (24 credits)

 Students are required to undertake 24 credits of off-campus learning under the twin themes Social Innovation and Global Citizenship as a condition of graduation.
 To fulfil the Social Innovation requirement, candidates must complete FOSS2018.
-To fulfil the Global Citizenship requirement, candidates must either complete FOSS2019, undertake 12 credits of advanced courses on exchange studies or on an overseas summer programme approved by the Faculty.
+To fulfil the Global Citizenship requirement, candidates must either complete FOSS2019 or a combination of two 6-credit endorsed experiential learning courses, or undertake 12 credits of advanced courses on exchange studies or on an overseas summer programme approved by the Faculty.
 Candidates may complete a maximum of 30 credits of experiential learning (internship) during their studies.

 FOSS2018.
-Social Innovation internship (12 credits) FOSS2019.
-Global Citizenship internship (12 credits)
+Social Innovation internship (12 credits)